 The Twin Lakes Literacy Council is dedicated to promoting the knowledge and appreciation of literacy for all individuals though educational training and mass media exposure.
-Through its work with the Educating Adults for the Workplace project, the Council hopes to provide materials and one-on-one tutoring to adults seeking job skills.
+Through its work with the Educating Adults for the Workplace project, the Council provides materials and one-on-one tutoring to adults seeking job skills.

 Walworth County Literacy Council

 The Walworth County Literacy Council provides Individual instruction for adult students who want to improve their reading and writing skills.
 In addition, its ESL program is designed to help adults speak, understand, read, and write English.